 “Manu’s been great for us all year,” said Green.
 “We know some games he’s not going to have a good one.
 He’s been a little up and down but he’s a very good player.”

 LeBron James on the other hand said the Heat are just trying to take some of Ginobili’s offensive elements away from him.

 “He's a big time player,” said James.
 “Against big time players you just try to make it tough on them.
 That's what we've been trying to do.
 We've been trying to get high hands on his pick and rolls.
 He's a great passer.
 When he raises for his threes, we try to get contests.
-When he drives the lane, we try to get a body in front of him and contest him at the rim.”
+When he drives the

 “Sometimes you're lucky,” continued James of defending Ginobili, “and sometimes you're in the right position.
 So it's been a little bit of both.”